-Joint Paint is a Symptom of Over 100 Different Types of Arthritis.
+Joint Pain is a Symptom of Over 100 Different Types of Arthritis.
 We Can Help.

 According to the Arthritis Society of Canada, 4.6 million Canadian adults (one in six Canadians aged 15 years and older) report having arthritis.
 They also report that seeking physiotherapy treatment for joint pain and inflammation is much underutilized.
-Until of course, patients come to Lakeview Physiotherapy & Acupuncture.
+While there is no cure for arthritis, our physiotherapists play an active role in treatment aimed at symptom management and pain reduction.

 Arthritis Takes on Many Forms